 Les mer

-This collection of essays on Athenian drama demonstrates that Greek tragedy still retains its power to provoke debate and to engage the interest of specialists and non-classicists alike.
+Greek tragedy has held sway over the imagination of audiences for well over two millennia.
+Collecting essays on Athenian drama and the proceedings of a conference held at the University of Texas at Austin in 1992, this book demonstrates that Greek tragedy retains its power to engage the interest of specialists and non-classicists alike.

 Produktdetaljer